 Don’t lose hope.

-Seasons of Strength is dedicated to providing outstanding therapeutic care for people from all over Pennsylvania – Allentown, Lehighton, Schnecksville, Easton, Northampton, Bethlehem, and beyond – people just like you.
+Seasons of Strength is dedicated to providing outstanding therapeutic care for people from all over Washington DC area just like you!
+Telehealth is also available in Maryland, Pennsylvania, and Virginia!

 Each session is completely confidential and specifically designed to meet your goals.
 Our first meeting is all about helping us get to know each other.
 I’ll ask lots of questions about your story to get a sense of what might be contributing to the problem, and you get the chance to learn more about how I work and what to expect from treatment.

 My therapy incorporates techniques from the best available treatment modalities, such as psychodynamic, CBT (Cognitive Behavioral Therapy), and DBT (Dialectical Behavioral Therapy), all of which are evidence-based for the treatment of depressive symptoms.